 Always having a distinct American sensibility about his work, Mainbocher relocated to New York in 1940.
 He continued with couture designs but managed to include a ‘ready to wear’ feel for some pieces.
 After relocating to America, he continued to design for an exclusive international list of clienteles, including debutantes, actresses, royalty and high society mavens.

 Mainbocher is credited with designing the first strapless evening gown.
 He also had a major impact on several other classic pieces in women’s fashion.
-A major contributor, and an innovator, he remained active in the fashion world late in life, working until he was in his eighties.
+A major contributor, and an innovator, he remained active in the fashion world late in life, working until he was in his eighties, earning him a place among the top 1950s fashion designers.